 Faxing documents is one of the most reliable ways to send information securely.
 It’s safer than sending files via post or third-party couriers.
 Plus, the recipients will receive the documents from their fax machines in a matter of minutes.

-With internet faxing, you get that security and speed without having to use fax machines anymore.
+With internet faxing, or online fax, you get that security and speed without having to use fax machines anymore.
 You can send and receive faxes through the internet without spending on printing supplies, hardware, and maintenance costs.

 All you need is an internet fax service to send documents using your smartphone or computer.